-When an online transaction log file has been truncated, in order to be able to expect the full range of results, it is essential to provide a full chain of transaction log backups, so ApexSQL Log can create a historical recovery, and trace the history of the rows.
+When an online transaction log file has been truncated, in order to be able to expect the full range of results, it is essential to provide a full chain of transaction log backups, so ApexSQL Log or ApexSQL Recover can create a historical recovery, and trace the history of the rows.
 This is especially important when auditing/recovering the UPDATE operations.
 If the full chain of transaction log backups is not available, the auditing/recovery results may be incomplete, with the UPDATE operations missing full details.
-Additionally, auditing/recovery process will have a decreased performance since ApexSQL Log will have to perform an additional processing in an effort to create a full history when the transaction log chain is broken.
+Additionally, auditing/recovery process will have a decreased performance since the tools will have to perform an additional processing in an effort to create a full history when the transaction log chain is broken.

 July 29, 2015